-- Conduct stakeholder hydrological modeling working group meetings to review and help guide the hydrological modeling approach. - Use the 2000-2021 period of record (POR) for hydrological modeling based on data availability (historical gage data) (SCE 2021). - Refine the modeled unimpaired (without the Project2) daily average flow hydrology presented in PAD Section 4.3 for the POR based on modeling working group input, as appropriate. - Develop and use a spreadsheet operations model (or a HEC-ResSim model, if needed)3, to characterize the Proposed Project (future operations4), historical
+- Conduct stakeholder hydrological modeling working group meetings to review and help guide the hydrological modeling approach (development of an operations spreadsheet model). - Use the 2000-2021 period of record (POR) for hydrological modeling based on data availability (historical gage data) (SCE 2021). - Refine the modeled unimpaired (without the Project) daily average flow hydrology presented in PAD Section 4.3 for the POR based on modeling working group input, as appropriate. - Use the spreadsheet operations model, to characterize the Proposed Project (future operations), historical (operations prior to reservoir seismic restrictions),

-2 The unimpaired hydrology (2000-2019) presented in the PAD represents synthesized instream flows in Rush Creek without the influence of the Rush Creek Project.
+&lt;sup>1 The unimpaired hydrology (2000-2019) presented in the PAD represents synthesized instream flows in Rush Creek without the influence of the Rush Creek Project.